2021 Florida Statutes< Back to Statute Search

-SECTION 30Common placement testing for public postsecondary education.
+SECTION 30Assessing college-level communication and computation skills for public postsecondary education.

-1008.30 Common placement testing for public postsecondary education.—
+1008.30 Assessing college-level communication and computation skills for public postsecondary education.—

 (c) A student who demonstrates readiness by achieving or exceeding the test scores established by the state board and enrolls in a Florida College System institution within 2 years after achieving such scores shall not be required to retest or complete developmental education when admitted to any Florida College System institution.